IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

  $`45 + 1  + 1.5 + 25 = 72.5mAh`$ <br>
 Therefore, the total power consumption for the current system is $`72.5mAh`$.

+If we were considering implementing this system in a portable version, we could introduce a power bank of $`25,000 mAh`$, then:<br>
+$` 25,000 mAh/72.5mAh ≈ 345 hours `$.<br>
+Which means we could run this system for 345 hours with it.<br>

+However, in a realistic scenario, one should consider weather conditions such as temperature, efficiency, and consumption fluctuations.<br>
+Therefore, considering a 75% to 85% actual performance over the given results, we then get $`344.827586207 * 0.75 ≈ 260 hours`$ and  $`344.827586207 * 0.85 ≈ 293 hours`$.<br>
+Concluding that a realistic duration for a 25,000 mAh power bank would be between 260 and 293 hours.

 ## Platform
 The platform used is [Streamlit](https://streamlit.io/).<br>